mmastrac/bootstrap/bootstrap/README.md

 functionality, the compiler defines a calling convention that determines which registers are caller- or callee-saved.

 See `README.md` under `bootstrap4` for more details (TODO: move this to bootstrap3!)

+## bootstrap4/

+This is the first stage C compiler that compilers a (very reduced) subset of C. Currently a work-in-progress.